 Supporting development with the necessary community facilities and transport infrastructure is essential to creating sustainable communities.
 The Borough Council does not have the resources or the necessary powers itself to provide all the facilities and infrastructure.
-Therefore, the Council will need to work with partners and collect contributions from development, ensuring that the financial contributions requested are fair, proportionate, and tied in to clear priorities for the overall sustainable development of the Borough.
+Therefore, the Council will need to work with partners to collect contributions from development through Section 106 agreements and, potentially, CIL payments, ensuring that the contributions requested are necessary to make the development acceptable in planning terms; directly related to the development; and fairly and reasonably related in scale and kind to the development.
 Developments will be required to deliver and contribute towards the following where necessary (not exclusive):